By Tim Lambert

 In 1901 the population of Redruth was still over 10,000 but by 1961 it had fallen to only 9,000.
 However, in the late 20th century the population recovered.

 Redruth Chamber of Commerce was founded in 1902.
 However, the tin industry declined in the 20th century, and in the 1920s and 1930s, Redruth suffered severe unemployment.
 Tin mining in Cornwall stopped completely in 1998.

 In 1902 a tram began running between Redruth and Camborne.
 However, it closed in 1927 due to competition from motor buses.

 In 1939 schoolchildren were evacuated to Redruth.
 People hoped the town would be safe but it did not escape the bombing entirely.

 Today, like many Cornish towns, Redruth is largely dependent on tourism for its livelihood.

 In 2008 a statue of a Cornish tin miner was erected in Redruth.
-Today the population of Redruth is 14,000.
+In 2022 the population of Redruth was 14,000.